wp-plugins/quick-featured-images/README.txt

 Fixed error message after plugin activation and missed images in the library

 = 3.0 =
-* Added new filter "Filter by Custom Taxonomies"
-* Be aware of the changed default behaviour: ALL posts, pages and custom post types are included in the search by default
+Added new filter "Filter by Custom Taxonomies".
+Be aware of the changed default behaviour: ALL posts, pages and custom post types are included in the search by default.
+Improved performance.
+Improved design of confirmation page
-* Improved performance
-* Improved design of confirmation page

 = 2.0 =
 Many improvements and additions